The Reinebringen Hike on the Lofoten Islands – Norway

 Here is the map of the hike.
 If you need a GPS track, you can download the .GPX file from the Komoot activity.

 Note: I took the old trail by mistake on the way up.
 Please don’t go there as you’ll end up in a tangled mess of branches like I did :).
-Proceed further south to the start of the stairway
+Proceed further south to the start of the stairway.

 Where to stay nearby the Reinebringen Hike

 A quick note on camping: it is no longer allowed to camp there.
 You can camp anywhere else in the surrounding mountains within the Allemannsretten regulation.
-Otherwise, you will find cabins on the Reinefjord or private apartments for rent.
-Accommodations are also available in Sørvågen or Å.
+Here is a good map showing where you can camp and where not.

 - Planning a trip?
 Here are my tips to plan a trip to the Lofoten Islands.